rufilboss/100DaysOfDevOps/Day 31 -Introduction to VPC Peering/day31.md

 * AWS uses the existing infrastructure of a VPC to create a VPC peering connection
 * It’s neither a gateway nor a VPN connection and doesn’t rely on a separate piece of physical hardware
 * There is no single point of failure or a bandwidth bottleneck i.e bandwidth between instances in peered VPC is no different than bandwidth between instances in the same VPC.
+* VPC Peering doesn’t support transitive peering i.e VPC1 can talk to VPC 2, VPC 2 can talk to VPC3 but VPC1 can’t talk to VPC3.
+This is because of the security reason so if VPC1 want to communicate with VPC3 we need to establish one more peering connection between VPC1 and VPC3.
+* Once VPC Peering is established instance in two VPC can communicate with each other using Private IP(no need to communicate via Internet Gateway)
+* Inter-region VPC is supported
+* VPC Peering is even supported between two different accounts
+* Make sure there is no over-lapping IP between two VPC’s